fergald/explainer-messageport-close/README.md

   * No.
 * **How does your feature handle non-"fully active" documents?**
-  * If the document doesn't get destroyed on navigation and instead is kept aound non-fully acive/BFCached it will not fire.
+  * If the document doesn't get destroyed on navigation and instead is kept around non-fully active/BFCached it will not fire.
    It will fire if the document is discarded while non-fully active.
 * **What should this questionnaire have asked?**